Myth, Seasons, and the Resurrection of Jesus

 The Areopagus in Athens

-This quotation is from CS Lewis in a letter to Arthur Greeves: from The Kilns (on his conversion to Christianity), 18 October 1931. it captures the thought process of CS Lewis at a point in time as he was becoming convinced of the truth of Christianity.
+This quotation is from CS Lewis in a letter to Arthur Greeves: from The Kilns (on his conversion to Christianity), 18 October 1931.
+It captures the thought process of CS Lewis at the point in time when he was becoming convinced of the truth of Christianity.

 If you have read much of what I write, you would readily notice that I quote and reference CS Lewis often.
-He resonated with me in college, and he continues to resonate with me.
+He resonated with me in my own faith journey that began in college, and he continues to resonate with me.

-Some might consider his frequent allusions to ancient, pagan myth heretical, and some might even confuse his love of pagan myth as New Age.
-I find him to be extremely orthodox in unorthodox ways, and I find his creative approaches to orthodoxy to be refreshing and thought-provoking.
+Some might consider his frequent allusions to ancient, pagan myth heretical.
+Some might even confuse his love of pagan myth with New Age belief., but he flatly rejected the occult.
+He was orthodox in unorthodox ways, but his creative approaches to orthodoxy were refreshing and thought-provoking.

 We don’t have to look any further than the ultra-orthodox, Apostle Paul, to find some common ground with CS Lewis.
 When Paul was in Athens, some Epicureans and Stoics he met in the marketplace brought him to the Areopagus to address an erudite Greek crowd.
-In that address, Paul referenced an altar inscribed “To An Unknown God” and quoted Aratus, a Greek poet:
+In that address, Paul referenced an altar inscribed “To An Unknown God” and quoted pagan writers:

 “in him we move and live and have our being”.

-Paul used a quotation from a pantheistic, pagan poet to convey a theistic principle about God.
+Paul quoted the pagan philosopher to express a spiritual truth about our lives in Christ, and Paul quoted the pantheistic poet, Aratus, to convey a theistic principle about God.
 (See Acts 17:22-28 – Quoting the Philosophers?)
 Paul connected with the people “where they were”, using language and references they understood to convey something about God.
-Paul’s use of pagan poetry to introduce people to the Gospel similar to the way CS Lewis relates the ideas of myth to True Myth.

 All myth conveys truth through storytelling.
-True Myth isn’t just another story, though; it is The Story.
-It isn’t “just” myth, but reality – “it really happened,” as CS Lewis says.
+True Myth isn’t just another story, though; it is “the” Story.
+It isn’t “just” myth, but reality, because “it really happened,” as CS Lewis said.

 Continue reading “CS Lewis on the “True Myth””